adarsh-kr/adarsh-kr.github.io/dedication.md

 title:
 ---

-To **Baba**, the man who introduced me to science and spirituality.
+The man who introduced me to science and spirituality, my forever best friend, **Baba**.